 - The focus of decision-making must remain the best interests of the patient.

-- Nothing in the MCA or DoLS is designed to prevent the provision of timely and appropriate medical treatment.
-In an emergency, treatment must not be delayed for the purposes of identifying whether a deprivation of liberty has taken place, or seeking its subsequent authorisation.
+- Nothing in the MCA (mental capacity act) or DoLS (deprivation of liberty safeguards) is designed to prevent timely and appropriate medical treatment.
+In an emergency, treatment must not be delayed for the purposes of identifying whether a deprivation of liberty has taken place, or seeking its authorisation.